Brandi Baros, President

 Rick Barborak co-founded the Shenango River Watchers with wife, Jennifer and has served on the board of directors since it’s inception.
 He currently serves as chair of the Clean Up and Recycling Committee.
 Rick is employed as a Registered Nurse as a clinical endo-therapy specialist for the medical division of Olympus, America.
 A lifelong resident of the Shenango Valley, Rick spent a lot of time on the Shenango River fishing and boating and has enjoyed seeing the benefits of the clean-up committee.
 He assists with programs at Buhl Park, is an active member of the Sharon Apollo Maennerchor Club and assists with the City of Sharon Beautification Commission’s clean-ups.
 Rick enjoys assisting with the operations of WaterFire Sharon and is a boat “captain” for that organization.
 He also fly-fishes, hunts and canoes and enjoys spending time with Jennifer and Emma.

 Joan is a lifelong resident of Mercer County and has been an active member of Shenango River Watchers since its early days.
 She graduated from Slippery Rock University with a B.S. in Environmental Science and was a founding member, and the first president, of the SRU Environmental Science Society.
-Joan has worked in the steel industry for over twenty years as an Environmental Specialist at NLMK Pennsylvania.
-At NLMK, she is a member of the joint Union/Salary Safety Committee and one of the original members of the Social Responsibility Committee.
+Joan is retired after over twenty years in the steel industry as an Environmental Specialist at NLMK Pennsylvania.
 She previously served on the board of the Hermitage Historical Society and currently serves on the Mercer County Local Emergency Planning Committee.
 Joan lives in Hermitage with her husband Dana, and together they enjoy kayaking, biking, fishing, and volunteering with the WaterFire Sharon river operations.

 Joyce Cuff (Trustee Emerita)